-Our personal injury attorney lawyers have a combined experience of almost 100 years defending and protecting injury victim rights.
-Our expertise and knowledge have seen us earn recognition as one of the top law firms in the U.S. We are proud of ourselves for assisting people when they are in need, and we will be committed to getting our clients the optimal compensation possible.
+Our personal injury attorney lawyers have a decades of combined experience defending and protecting injury victim rights.
+We are proud of ourselves for assisting people when they are in need, and we will be committed to getting our clients the optimal compensation possible.

 Table of Contents

 - How Much Do Sugar Land Car Accident Attorneys Cost?

 - Do I Have a Case?

 - The Statute of Limitations for Auto Accidents in Texas